uaf-arctic-eco-modeling/dvm-dos-tem/joss-paper/paper.md

 * Transient (tr): historical simulation.
 * Scenario (sc): future simulation.

-A complete model simulation requires advancing the model consecutively through all of the run stages, however users are able to selectively skip stages as needed to reduce compute time.
+Model simulation requires advancing the model consecutively through all of the run stages as needed (pr-eq-sp-tr).

 ## Spatial considerations

 `DVMDOSTEM` can be applied at the site level or across large regions.
-Spatially, `DVMDOSTEM` breaks up the landscape domain into grid cells, each of which is characterized by a set of input (forcing) values and a set of parameterization values.
-Parameterization values for a grid cell describe soil and vegetation characteristics and are associated with a CMT. `DMVDOSTEM` does not include the lateral transfer of information between grid cells.
+Spatially, `DVMDOSTEM` breaks up the landscape into grid cells, each of which is characterized by a set of input forcing and parameterization values.
+Gridded parameterization values describe soil and vegetation characteristics associated with each CMT. `DVMDOSTEM` does not include the lateral transfer of information between grid cells.
 The CMT classification for each grid cell is static across the time dimension of a model simulation.
 These two factors limit the ability of the model to represent climate-driven biome